Going to primary school

 Frequently asked questions

-If you enter your child's birth date in the yellow field above, you can read about what you have to apply on behalf of your child.
+If you enter your child's date of birth in the form on the procedure page, you will read when you need to do what to register your child.

-I have lost my application form.
+I have lost my preference form.
 What should I do?

 Choosing